jonfriesen/github-actions-pipeline/README.md

 The `s3` param in goreleaser is deprecated (still works... for now), I could not get the `blobs` param working.
 Make sure you setup the key/secret in the github settings with the following names:
 - `AWS_ACCESS_KEY_ID`
 - `AWS_SECRET_ACCESS_KEY`

+Two methods for putting binaries in Spaces, via GoReleaser (see .goreleaser.yml the "s3" section) and as part of the GH Actions workflow (not implemented as of today).